 What to see

-Hermitage of Our Lady of Veladiez
+Hermitage of the Virgin of Veladíez

 The Places of Natural Interest include the Cerro de Castillejo for its residual reliefs and the viewpoint from the top of La Ermita de Veladíez.
 In recent years it has had a great boom in rural tourism due to its immense tranquility and the natural landscapes that are around it.
 The Network of Green Corridors has helped to promote eco-tourism routes, in relation to nature, aimed at sports and the contemplation of cultural wealth.
 Prime the land of the cereal and its plains are wavy.
 On its banks there are poplars, pines, poplars, ash trees, holm oaks, willows, elms and hawthorns, but without a doubt the most striking species is Populus nigra, recognized as Tree Protection.